JUST BREATHE AND BE THE ENERGY YOU WANT TO ATTRACT….

 The work in one asana (posture) practice is primarily physical.

-However, when we synchronized breath with movement or learning various breathing exercises, we also one learn to use the breath as a tool to relax our body and mind by manipulating the nervous system.
+However, when we synchronized breath with movement or learning various breathing exercises, we also learn to use the breath as a tool to relax our body and mind by manipulating the nervous system.

 Just as the breath is used as a gateway between the body and the mind, the Pranamaya Kosha links the physical and mental bodies.